marcosamoraes/Project-Mars-Rovers/README.txt

 After that, the user will control the robot using the letters 'L', 'R' and 'M', L as in Left, R as in Right and M as in Move.

+He needs enter all actions without spaces and proceed to next step only when provided all operations.

-Finally the user press 'ENTER' and the program will show the robot's end position(X, Y and the direction).
+Finally the user press 'ENTER' button and the program will show the robot's end position(X, Y and the direction).

 Obs: uppercase letters only.